In shocker post, Jeff Bezos releases email extortion attempt

-Amazon’s CEO Jeff Bezos says in a shocking Medium post Thursday that he’s being extorted and blackmailed by his nemesis the National Enquirer and its parent company AMI.
+Amazon’s CEO Jeff Bezos said in a shocking Medium post Thursday that he’s being extorted and blackmailed by his nemesis the National Enquirer and its parent company, AMI.

 The tabloid already published private photos of Bezos with a women the CEO was seeing outside his marriage.
 Bezos announced his divorce from MacKenzie Bezos in early January.

-Bezos says the Enquirer is threatening to publish even more embarrassing photos of him if he doesn’t put a stop to an investigation currently underway at the Washington Post, which Bezos owns.
-The Post, Bezos says, is investigating how the tabloid got access to his private text messages with Lauren Sanchez, the woman Bezos had allegedly been seeing.
+Bezos says that the Enquirer is threatening to publish even more embarrassing photos of him if he doesn’t put a stop to an investigation currently underway by a private investigator hired by Bezos.
+The investigator, Bezos says, is determining how the tabloid got access to his private text messages with Lauren Sanchez, the woman Bezos had allegedly been seeing.

 AMI’s lawyers want Bezos to say publicly that the Enquirer and its parent were not politically motivated when pursuing the story of Bezos’s affair.
 AMI and its owner, David Pecker, have been accused of buying salacious stories about Donald Trump and killing them so they can’t harm the president.

-The AMI lawyers said Pecker was extremely angry when he heard of the Post‘s investigation.
+The AMI lawyers said Pecker was extremely angry when he heard of the investigation.

 Here’s a snippet from one of the memorandum’s from the AMI lawyer to the Bezos lawyer, listing the terms of a settlement: